chuangcaleb/wtsa/_poosts/The Greatest Showman Series/The Other Side – Analysis.md

 > "And I can cut you free"~

 > Philip also already is thinking of the "cut", the portion of profits, that he must get

+> For me, it also elicits the idea of grafting

 > V: MBAS: Barnum’s ring is clearly shown, a symbol of family, and Barnum puts an arm on Philip’s shoulder as if adopting him as a son, heir to his inheritance